gcloake/gcloake.github.io/_posts/2021-07-02-unself-sufficient.md

 > Instead I guard, from afar,
 > worried and contrite.
 >
-> But to make it far you can’t go alone
+> But to travel well you can’t go alone
 > or so I’ve begun to see.
 > This life is full of others too:
 > I can be the absentee.